 Reach out to these individuals with a simple message that encapsulates “Hey!
 I saw you shared [this article] and I thought you might like [this related content offer]”.
 This way you know that the individual is probably interested in what you’re writing because they’ve been interested in similar content before.

-For example, if you’re a roofer in St. Louis, join your community group on NextDoor.com and offer your content there!
-When your neighborhood gets hit by a hailstorm, your infographic on “How to Know When to Call a Roofer for Storm Damage” can come in handy to the community’s residents!
+For example, if you’re a roofer in St. Louis, join your community group on NextDoor.com and offer your content there.
+When your neighborhood gets hit by a hailstorm, your infographic on “Assessing Storm Damage as a Homeowner” can come in handy to the community’s residents.

-Content communities are also a great resource for getting feedback, starting discussion & sharing your passion for your services with others.
+Content communities are also a great resource for getting feedback, starting discussion, and sharing your passion for your services with others.

 Content that just sits on your website can’t properly do its job and bring in leads.
 But worry not, by using these promotion tips you’ll see a little bit of extra effort can really take a content offer from zero to hero.